 Even for group trips, a rental car can make sense and prices can be split between the group

 I must say that the car/driver experience is very much shaped by the driver himself (so far, I’ve only had men).
-My first one wasn’t my favorite (he was definitely not bad) it was just that I didn’t connect with him.
-But I absolutely trusted him and felt safe, however, he was not someone I would rate as the best driver on my journey.
-When I think of it now, all of my other drivers have been incredibly friendly, quite knowledgeable and good in English, which makes a lot of difference
+My first one wasn’t my favourite (he was definitely not bad) it was just that I didn’t connect with him.
+But I absolutely trusted him and felt safe.
+However, he was not someone I would rate as the best driver on my journey.
+When I think of it now, all of my other drivers have been incredibly friendly, quite knowledgeable and good in English, which makes a lot of difference.

 The roads themselves likely make a difference too!
 While trains are steady and smooth, I found some of the car rides to be incredibly bumpy and somewhat nausea-inducing.
 Some drivers handled the terrain far better than others – or perhaps their vehicles were better equipped.